JwJason/just-headlines/README.md

 - [OpenWeatherMap](https://openweathermap.org/)
 - [ipstack](https://ipstack.com/)

 You will need valid API keys for each of these services.
-API keys should be defined with the following .env file variables:
+API keys should be defined with the following Lumen app/.env variables:

+- APP_API_KEY_NEWS
-- REACT_APP_API_KEY_NEWS
+- APP_API_KEY_WEATHER
-- REACT_APP_API_KEY_WEATHER
+- APP_API_KEY_IPSTACK

+Finally, you must tell the frontend where the backend base URL lives.
+Set the following Webpack .env variable:

-- REACT_APP_API_KEY_IPSTACK
+- REACT_APP_API_BASE_URL

-Needless to say, this setup is **insecure** since it leaves your private API keys exposed client-side.
-This is fine for development purposes, but for production deployment the API calls must be moved into a backend script.
+An example of this variable might be: `http://localhost:8000/api`.

 ## Todo